Blog | 11-minute Read

-Moving apps to Azure AD: Planning your migration strategy
+Moving apps into the cloud: Planning your migration strategy

 Head of External Identity

-Organisations all over the world are looking to migrate business applications into the Cloud (Azure AD for the purposes of this blog) to take advantage of the many benefits it provides.
+Organisations all over the world are looking to migrate business applications into the Cloud to take advantage of the many benefits it provides.

 As a result, IT teams are under constant pressure from the Board and department heads to move business applications into the Cloud as quickly as possible.